 This AFR provides high-level financial and highlighted performance results with assessments of controls, a summary of challenges, and GSA stewardship information.
-The report is prepared in compliance with various laws applicable to Federal financial reporting and in conformance with implementing guidance issued by the Office of Management and Budget (OMB).
-The primary laws and guidance include:
+The report satisfies the reporting requirements contained in the following laws, and regulations:

-- Federal Managers Financial Integrity Act of 1982
+- Federal Managers Financial Integrity Act (FMFIA) of 1982;

-- Federal Financial Management Improvement Act of 1996
+- Federal Financial Management Improvement Act (FFMIA) of 1996;

-- OMB Circular No. A-123, Management’s Responsibility for Enterprise Risk Management and Internal Control; and
+- OMB Circular No. A-123, Management’s Responsibility for Enterprise Risk Management (ERM) and Internal Control;